-Success StoriesReal autism success stories from the families we serve
+Success StoriesReal autism success stories from the families we serve & the team members who serve them.

 The child has been with the company since she was two and half, and she is now turning five in a couple of weeks.
 She is going to be one of the recovery stories!
 Her language and academic skills are age appropriate, and she is just working on some minor problem behaviors and social skills currently.
 This was all possible because she started therapy at such a young age!